 Honda CBR250R Review

 When it comes to premium sports bike, there are very few options available in India.
 Most of the buyers either opt for Bajaj Pulsar 220 or Hero Karizma ZMR.
-If you want to buy a more powerful bike than these then Kawasaki Ninja250R is the only option available which is almost twice expensive than these bikes.
+If you want to buy a more powerful bike than these then Kawasaki Ninja 300 is the only option available which is almost twice expensive than these bikes.
 To deal with this problem, Honda has launched the first affordable 250cc bike in India known as CBR250R.
 It’s been speculated that this bike will change the scenario of our Indian bike market.
 Does it have the potential to make the difference?
 Let’s find out.

 At first glance, CBR250R looks extremely macho and handsome.
 Its big, edgy Y-shaped headlight resembles to much expensive VFR1200F.
 The integrated sporty cowl couldn't have been more aerodynamic.
 It also houses black coloured rear view mirrors on it.
 The front transparent visor adds to the charisma of this bike.
 Its full body fairing looks neat and clean with few graphics.
-The silver finished alloy wheels and stainless steel silencer goes well with its all color schemes.
+The matte-black finished alloy wheels (2013 edition) and stainless steel silencer goes well with its all color schemes.
 The bike features dual tone colors on it.
 Its split seat and perfectly sliced fuel tank looks explicit when seen from either side.
 One can also notice its black coloured split grab rails and stylish tail light at the back.
 The rear fender of this bike is short and looks cool with its rear fatty tyre.
 The overall designing of this bike is very futuristic and it certainly looks better than Pulsar 220 and Karizma ZMR.
 The looks of this bike makes it a tough competitor of Ninja250R.

 Honda CBR250R has a very advanced instrument console which completely out dates the analogue instrument console of Ninja250R.
 This instrument panel is coated with silver finishing.
 It features a sporty analogue tachometer and a rectangular LCD with Blue back light.
 This LCD consists of digital speedometer, odometer, trip meter and fuel gauge.
 This instrument console is easily readable and also has few LED indicators.